Benny0323/BS-Diff/README.md

 * NVIDIA GPU (memory>=6G) + CUDA cuDNN

 ### Download the dataset
 Now, we only provide three paired images with CXRs and soft-tissues via pre-processing.
 Soon, we will make them available to the public after data usage permission.
-Theree paired images are located at
+Three paired images are located at
 ```
 ├─ Data
 │    ├─ BS_Aug